 |Sony RX100 III||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the S1R has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Panasonic S1R (unlike the RX100 VI) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S1R and the RX100 VI are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the S1R does not have a direct predecessor.
+The S1R is a recent model that features in the current product line-up of Panasonic.
+In contrast, the RX100 VI has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic S1R and the Sony RX100 VI?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.